-In 2021, the Company filed one (1) treasury share form with the National Securities Market Commission, in accordance with Spanish legislation, reporting the net position of 16,392,408 shares in total (1.076%) on 13 July 2021.
+Moreover, on May 5, 2023, the Company filed one treasury share form with the National Securities Market Commission, in accordance with Spanish legislation, reporting the net position of 2.753% of the Company's share capital on that date.

 A.10 Provide a detailed description of the conditions and terms of the authority given to the Board of Directors to issue, repurchase, or dispose of treasury shares.